AMSC-24-25/12-lb-12-lb/README.md

 \frac{1}{36} & \text{if } i \in \{5, 6, 7, 8\}
 \end{cases}
 $$
-The general approch is the DnQm where n is the number of dimensions and m is the number of speeds.
+The general approch is the DnQm where n is the number of dimensions and m is the number of speeds. <br />
-In order to use dimsension quantity like speed and position we need to convert them into lattice units so the height will become L->NY where NY is the number of points along y in the lattice
+In order to use dimsension quantity like speed and position we need to convert them into lattice units so the height will become L->NY where NY is the number of points along y in the lattice. <br />

 ## Physical interpretation and mathematical development